eigerco/AIPs/aips/move-spec-verifier.md

 7. Break/continue replacement or deletion - replaces or deletes break/continue statements with other break/continue statements.

 The `spec-verify` command is responsible for running the Move mutator tool and then checking if the generated mutants are valid according to the Move specifications.
 It will do the following:
-1. Takes command line arguments both for the Move Prover tool and for the Move mutator tool.
+1. Take command line arguments both for the Move Prover tool and for the Move mutator tool.
 It can also read the configuration from the JSON configuration file.
 2. Run the Move mutator tool (`mutate`) to generate mutants with the previously specified parameters.
 3. Run the Move Prover tool, passing the generated mutants individually.
 4. Collect the results and generate a report.